DariaZS/GeometricAnomalyDetection/README.md

 # GeometricAnomalyDetection
-Code and data for detecting geometric anomalies using persistent homology
+Code and data for detecting geometric anomalies